exectails/Mabioned/Documentation/01 General.md

 ### Event

-An event is a section in a region where something happens under certain circumstances.
-Examples of event signals are entering or leaving them.
+An event is an area in a region where something happens under certain circumstances, for example when entering or leaving it.

-Events typically consist of only one rectangular section and are used to control the background music, show notices telling players where they are, provide warp locations for the official servers, and more.
+They typically consist of only one rectangular Shape and are used to control the background music, show notices telling players where they are, provide warp locations for the official servers, and more.

 ### Shape

-Shapes give props and events their form, controlling their collision or in which section of a region an event should be triggered.
+Shapes give props and events their form, controlling their collision or in which section of a Region an Event should be triggered.
 Any prop and event can be made up of several shapes, which are always rectangular.

 Some props don't have shapes, which means you can walk through them.
-Due to the application currently basing all rendering on those shapes such props are represented by circles.
+Due to the application currently basing all rendering on those shapes such entities are represented by circles.

 ### Parameter